aguirrealvaro/next-aa-app/README.md

 - Prettier
 - ESlint
 - Pre-commit checking linter and types on staged files
-- Light and dark mode with CSS variables
+- Light and Dark mode with CSS variables
 - Error Boundary
 - Knip to find deadcode
+- ts-reset

 ### To Do:

-- ts-reset
 - landing page
 - tests